PeterEriksson/dugb-3/README.md

 Full-stack web app for Call of Duty gamers.
 Design is inspired by Twitter.
 Welcome to your other home from Caldera/Verdansk.
 Post your thoughts, rank your teammates, view satistics + more.

-A hobby project built over a longer period of time, constantly implementing new features as I progress in my coding journey.
+A hobby project built over a longer period of time.
 The project is created for educational purposes.
 It is only being used by a small group of users.

 If you like it, please drop a star 🙂